Rental Property Legal Advice in Bali

 4. Ensure that the land or property is not located in a protected area, such as a nature reserve, and is not subject to any land disputes or claims.

-We have our professional networks who can help you with legal advisory.
-You can visit their site here (Heritage Bali & Projasa)
+We have professional networks that can help you with legal advisory services.
+You can visit their site here: Heritage Bali & Projasa.

-For instance, if you earn IDR 100,000,000 from renting out your property, you’ll have to pay IDR 10,000,000 as rental property tax.
-This tax is paid annually by reporting your rental income and tax liability in your tax return and paying the tax to the tax office before the deadline.
+For instance, if you earn IDR 100,000,000 from renting out your property, you’ll have to pay IDR 10,000,000 in rental property tax if you are a tax resident.
+This tax is paid annually by reporting your rental income and tax liability on your tax return and paying the tax to the tax office before the deadline.

 Foreigners don’t have to register a foreign-owned limited liability company (PT PMA) to buy property in Indonesia, but it is a safer option.
 PT PMA can use a local nominee or company to own land and property, making it a secure way for foreigners to own property in Indonesia.